zhangwei03020915/abp/docs/en/Community-Articles/2024-11-01-Hybrid-Cache-Net-9/POST.md

 > For more information about the implementation in the ABP side, you can refer to the pull request [here](https://github.com/abpframework/abp/pull/20859).

-ABP Framework’s support for **HybridCache** is available starting from version 9.0 through the [`AbpHybridCache`](https://github.com/abpframework/abp/blob/dev/framework/src/Volo.Abp.Caching/Volo/Abp/Caching/Hybrid/AbpHybridCache.cs) service.
+ABP's support for **HybridCache** is available starting from version 9.0 through the [`AbpHybridCache`](https://github.com/abpframework/abp/blob/dev/framework/src/Volo.Abp.Caching/Volo/Abp/Caching/Hybrid/AbpHybridCache.cs) implementation.
 By leveraging this feature, developers using ABP can implement hybrid caching in a way that aligns with ABP’s modular and extensible architecture.

 To demonstrate how to use **HybridCache** in ABP, let's start with a simple example.

 > You can create an ABP-based application with v9.0+, and then follow the next steps for using hybrid caching in your application.

-### Configuring the `AbpHybridCacheOptions`
+### Configuring the `AbpHybridCacheOptions` (Optional)

-First, you can configure the hybrid cache options in your module class as below:
+First, you can configure the hybrid cache options in your module class as below (it's optional):

 ```csharp
 public class YourModule : AbpModule